dhrumilshah57/Medidata/README.md

 ## Folder Structure

+- `data/`: Contains all dataset and Jupyter notebook files.
+- `pages/`: Include Pages of each Section.
 - `who_dataset/`: Contains datasets used for death analysis.
-- `pages/`: Include Pages of each Section.
 - `Medidata.py`: Main Python script to run the application.

 ## Contributors